pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 Finally we blit (blit is like a copy or paste) the text onto the background image.

+Some pygame modules are optional, and if they aren't found, they evaluate to ``False``.
+Because of that, we decide to print a nice warning message if the :mod:`font<pygame.font>` module in pygame is not available.
+(Although they will only be unavailable in very uncommon situations).

 Display The Background While Setup Finishes
 -------------------------------------------